beego/beedoc/en-US/mvc/controller/router.md

 * options ：OPTIONS request
 * head ：HEAD request

-If * and other HTTP methods are used together, the HTTP method will be executed first.
+If * and other HTTP methods are used together the HTTP method will be executed first.
 For example:

 	beego.Router("/simple",&SimpleController{},"*:AllFunc;post:PostFunc")